richburroughs/dojo201904/dojo.md

 #What's changed?

+^Complexity has gone up orders of magnitude
-^Complexity make is harder to learn about systems ^Harder to know what's changed
+^It makes it harder to learn about systems
+^Also harder to know what's changed

 ---